Practical resource for using AI inside the firm

 Policy purpose

-Rollout approach
+Rollout plan

 Practical checklist

-- Approved tools
+Approved tools listed

-- Review date
+Review date set

 How to use this inside the firm

 Use this guide as a working note rather than a finished policy.
-Share it with the person who owns the workflow, the person who understands the risk, and at least one person who does the work every week.
-Ask them where the guidance matches reality and where the current process is messier than the page suggests.
+Share it with the person who owns the process, the person who understands the risk, and at least one person who does the work every week.

-The next useful step is usually a short workshop.
-Pick one workflow, write down the trigger, the inputs, the systems involved, the decisions made, the exceptions and the evidence that needs to be kept.
-That gives you a much clearer view of whether AI should help, where a person must stay in control, and what would need to be true before anything goes live.
+The next useful step is usually a short workshop: pick one specific issue, write down the trigger, the inputs, the systems involved, the decisions made, the exceptions and the evidence that needs to be kept.

 Warning signs to watch for

-Be careful if the proposed answer depends on staff copying client data into unapproved tools, if nobody owns the output, if the supplier cannot explain data handling, or if the workflow has no clear review point.
-Those are not reasons to abandon AI completely, but they are reasons to slow down and design the controls before teams rely on the system.
+Be careful if the proposed answer depends on staff copying client data into unapproved tools, if nobody owns the output, if the supplier cannot explain data handling, or if the process has no clear review point.

-Also be careful with projects that promise broad productivity gains but cannot name the workflow, the users or the measure of success.
-Pattrn Data usually looks for practical evidence: time saved, fewer handoffs, faster response, fewer missed steps, better management visibility or stronger governance evidence.
+Also be careful with projects that promise broad productivity gains but cannot name the process, the users or the measure of success.

 Related Pattrn Data support

-If this is an active issue inside your firm, the next step is usually to turn the guidance into a scoped workflow, risk review or implementation plan.
+If this is an active issue inside your firm, the next step is usually to turn the guidance into a scoped process review, risk review or implementation plan.

 Should we ban public AI tools?